varya/varya.github.com/content/posts/designers-developers-linkedin-study/index.md

 ---
-title: What UX designers and UI developers value in each other — LinkedIn study
+title: What UX designers and UI developers value in each other.
+LinkedIn research study

 date: 2021-01-12
 cover: thumb.jpg

-layout: post

 meta:
   desc: >
-    XXX
+    What do UX designers and UI developers value in each other?
+This research study on LinkedIn data analyses recommendation texts and bridges the results to the existing scientific and industry knowledge.
 ---

 <div data-excerpt>

 Both User Centered Design (UCD) and Agile Software Development (ASD) are widely used methods in the production of user interfaces (UI).
 However, they “frequently putting contradictory demands on people working with the respective processes” (Jones, 2019).
-Trying to match different disciplines, the designers and developers are supposed to conduct alignment work which brings them to mutual understanding in the context of their work, revealing “design breakdowns” (Maudet, Leiva, Beaudouin-Lafon & Mackay 2017) early enough.
+Trying to match different disciplines, the designers and developers are supposed to conduct alignment work which brings them to mutual understanding in the context of their work, revealing “design breakdowns” (Maudet, Leiva, Beaudouin-Lafon & Mackay 2017) early enough.<br/>
+This research aims to find what designers and developers who consider their collaboration process as successful value in each other.

 </div>

-This research aims to find what designers and developers who consider their collaboration process as successful value in each other.

 ## Research design